 - 1 1/2 tablespoons kosher salt, plus more to taste

 - 1 1/2 teaspoon ground black pepper, plus more to taste

 - Optional: 1/8 teaspoon crushed red pepper

 - In a large Dutch oven or saucepan, warm the olive oil over medium-low heat (use just enough to coat the bottom of the pan).
-Add the onions, garlic and dates along with a pinch of salt.
+Add the onions, garlic and sugar, along with a pinch of salt.
 Cook for 3-5 minutes until translucent, stirring periodically, then add the tomato paste.
-Cook for another 2-3 minutes, stirring frequently, then add the strained tomatoes, salt, pepper, oregano, and crushed red pepper, if using.
+Cook for another 2-3 minutes, stirring frequently, then add the strained tomatoes and oregano.

-- Stir, then cover and simmer on low/medium-low for at least 30 minutes or up to one hour.
+- Stir, then cover and simmer on low/medium-low for at least 45 minutes or up to 1 1/2 hours.
 The longer the sauce cooks, the better the flavor of the sauce will be.

 - Remove from the heat, and add the oregano, salt, pepper and crushed red pepper if using.
 Taste and add additional seasoning if needed.
 If you want a smoother consistency, you can puree the sauce in a blender.